Jewish emancipation: Emancipation movements

 The early stages of Jewish emancipation movements were part of the general progressive efforts to achieve freedom and rights for minorities.
 While this was a movement, it was also a pursuit for equal rights.
 Thus, the emancipation movement would be a long process.
 The question of equal rights for Jews was tied to demands for constitutions and civil rights in various nations.
 Jewish statesmen and intellectuals, such as Heinrich Heine, Johann Jacoby, Gabriel Riesser, Berr Isaac Berr, and Lionel Nathan Rothschild, worked with the general movement toward liberty and political freedom, rather than for Jews specifically.

-In 1781, the Prussian civil servant Christian Wilhelm Dohm published the famous script Über die bürgerliche Emanzipation der Juden.
+In 1781, the Prussian civil servant Christian Wilhelm Dohm published the famous script Über die bürgerliche Emanzipation der Juden (English: On the Citizen Emancipation of the Jews).
 Dohm disproves the antisemitic stereotypes and pleads for equal rights for Jews.
-Till this day, it is called the Bible of Jewish emancipation.
+To this day, it is called the Bible of Jewish emancipation.

 In the face of persistent anti-Jewish incidents and blood libels, such as the Damascus affair of 1840, and the failure of many states to emancipate the Jews, Jewish organizations formed to push for the emancipation and protection of their people.
 The Board of Deputies of British Jews under Moses Montefiore, the Central Consistory in Paris, and the Alliance Israelite Universelle all began working to assure the freedom of Jews.